 - DON’T be vague.
 When posting a specific job opening, you need to be very clear about who you want to hire.
 Are you looking for a foreman with years of experience?
 Do you need someone in the office to handle customer service calls?
 It’s not engaging when people don’t understand who you’re looking to hire.

 - DON’T hide the jobs.
 The easier your “Careers” page is to find, the more people will click “apply.”
 Make sure all of the links on your page work properly.
 It’s not engaging when people are confused and don’t know how to apply for your job openings.

 Websites take countless hours to design, develop, and implement.
-You need a system in place to attract and recruit the right candidates.
+You need a system in place to attract and recruit the best people.
 Without an effective website, you will dampen your recruiting efforts.

-At Core Matters, we help construction companies who are struggling to attract and recruit good people.
-Your website should be at the core of your recruiting efforts as it’s likely the first way people will interact with your brand.
+At Core Matters, we help companies who are struggling to attract and recruit good people.
+Your website is at the core of your recruiting efforts as it’s likely the first way people will interact with your brand.
 If you’re frustrated by the lack of quality candidates applying for your jobs, it may be time to review your website.